What Does the Bible Say About Being Lukewarm?

 This commitment is seen as a response to God’s love and grace.
 The New Testament, particularly the teachings of Jesus, emphasizes the importance of a heart fully devoted to God.
 Jesus often spoke against mere religious formality and emphasized the need for genuine faith and practice.

-See also What Does the Bible Say About Divorce and Remarriage?
+See also What Does the Bible Say About Plagiarism?

 Being lukewarm is also portrayed as being self-satisfied and oblivious to one’s spiritual need.
 The lukewarm believers in Laodicea were warned about their self-deception and the need for true spiritual richness, which comes from a close relationship with God.